pahmi-root/minionlab-bot/readme.md

 ## Usage

-1. Set the `tokens.txt` and `proxy.txt (if you want to use proxy)` before running the script.
+1. Set the `accounts.txt` and `proxy.txt (if you want to use proxy)` before running the script.
 Below how to setup this fie.
 2. Configuration:
-   Modify the `tokens.txt` file with your account info
+   Modify the `accounts.txt` file with your account info

 ```
-eyDssad
-eyDasdasdkkc
+email:password
+email:password
+email:password
 ```

 Modify and set the `proxy.txt` file if you want to use proxy